smsunarto/smsunarto.com/content/pages/home/index.md

 # Hi there, I’m Scott.

+I'm a rising junior at UC Berkeley studying EECS.
+On the side, I spend most of my time learning and hacking on blockchain-related projects.
+I helped create [Dark Forest](https://twitter.com/darkforest_eth) and worked as a software engineer intern at [Uniswap](https://uniswap.org)

 Before university, I took a gap year to work as a software engineer at a cryptocurrency exchange in Asia.
 I was also a part of the founding engineering team of [LandX](https://landx.id), Indonesia’s largest real estate equity crowdfunding platform.

-Now, I'm a rising junior at UC Berkeley studying EECS.
-On the side, I spend most of my time learning and hacking on blockchain-related projects.
-I helped create [Dark Forest](https://twitter.com/darkforest_eth) and worked as a software engineer intern at [Uniswap](https://uniswap.org)

 At my free time, I’m an amateur cook with a soft spot for Chinese and Japanese cuisines.
 I also write occassionally to organize my cluttered thoughts.
 <br />